Daniel

 Part 1: Court Narratives (Chapters 1–6)

-Six stories of Daniel and his companions navigating life in the courts of Babylon and Persia, demonstrating God's power to deliver the faithful and humble the proud:
+Six accounts of Daniel and his companions in the courts of Babylon and Persia, showing God's power to deliver the faithful and humble the proud:

 - The Test of Faithfulness (1) — Daniel and his friends refuse the king's food and are vindicated